Skip to main content, skip to search, or skip to the top of the page.

 The Canadian and American Dual J.D.
 Program offers an opportunity for students to earn Canadian and American Juris Doctor degrees in a total of four years.
 The program prepares students for the economic and social consequences of international integration and globalization, while making them marketable on both sides of the border.
 To enroll in the Dual J.D.
 Program, students must be ranked in the top half of their class after the 1L or 2L year.
 Students complete two full academic years in residence at each institution.

-The following document presents the administrative policies for the Michigan State University College of Law portion of the Dual J.D.
-Program with the University of Ottawa.
+Following are the administrative policies for the MSU Law portion of the program.
 There are sections on:

 Students should read these policies carefully and ask questions about anything that is unclear.
 Students are ultimately responsible for meeting the requirements for their degrees.

-The primary administrative contacts for the program are Connell Alsup, Associate Dean for Student Engagement at 517-432-6806 or firstname.lastname@example.org at MSU Law and Amanda Turnbull, Assistant Dean for Academic Affairs at 613-562-5800, ext.
-2832 or Amanda.Turnbull@uottawa.ca at Ottawa.
+The primary administrative contacts for the program are Connell Alsup, associate dean for student engagement at MSU Law (517-432-6806 or email@example.com) and Amanda Turnbull, assistant dean for academic affairs at Ottawa (613-562-5800, ext.
+2832, or Amanda.Turnbull@uottawa.ca).
 Students who have questions relating to MSU Law should first contact the appropriate office (e.g., Registrar, Financial Aid, Career Services, Admissions).
 (See “Administrative Issues.”)
-More advanced concerns should be directed to Michael A. Lawrence, Associate Dean for Graduate, International and Interdisciplinary Programs and Professor of Law at 517-432-6905 or email@example.com.

 Notice: 2013 Application Process

 Applications will be due on March 11 in the MSU Law Registrar Office in Room 309.
 On or before that date, please submit the following: